SixLabors/docs/articles/imagesharp/loadingandsaving.md

 image.Save("output.png");
 ```

-If you want to preserve the original encoded format after processing, reuse the decoded format stored in metadata:
 If you save by path, ImageSharp already chooses the encoder from the destination file extension.
 Use `DecodedImageFormat` when you want to explicitly save to the originally decoded format, especially when writing to a stream:

 ```csharp